grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 * Discover spans which are consistently erroring and the rates at which they occur
 * Get an overview of the overall rate of span calls throughout your services
-* Determine how long the top 10% slowest queries in your service take to complete
+* Determine how long the slowest queries in your service take to complete
 * Examine all traces that contain spans of particular interest based on rate, error and duration values (RED signals)

 <p align="center"><img src="../../getting-started/apm-overview.png" alt="APM dashboard"></p>